Canon M100 vs Leica D-LUX 6

 It is notable that the M100 offers wifi support, while the D-LUX 6 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the D-LUX 6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX 6 was succeeded by the Leica D-LUX Typ 109.
+Both the M100 and the D-LUX 6 have been discontinued, but can regularly be found used on eBay.
+The D-LUX 6 was replaced by the Leica D-LUX Typ 109, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon M100 and the Leica D-LUX 6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.